 WhatsApp has been under pressure from the Indian government to withdraw its new privacy policy.
 This policy has been under criticism for giving too much power to Facebook, WhatsApp’s parent company.
 The government has also expressed concern that the policy may violate Indian laws on data protection.

 The Indian government has issued a new notice to WhatsApp for showing discriminatory treatment towards Indian users.
-Indian government is concerned that WhatsApp’s new privacy policy is different for Indian users than for European users, and that this is unfair and irresponsible.
+The Indian government is concerned that WhatsApp’s new privacy policy is different for Indian users than for European users and that this is unfair and irresponsible.

-The government has noted that many Indian users rely on WhatsApp for everyday communication, and that it is therefore not appropriate for WhatsApp to impose unfair terms and conditions on them.
+The government has noted that many Indian users rely on WhatsApp for everyday communication and that it is therefore not appropriate for WhatsApp to impose unfair terms and conditions on them.
+Also Read: New Apple Watch to measure blood pressure, blood sugar and alcohol level in future

 The government has also reiterated that WhatsApp has always claimed to be an end-to-end encrypted platform, which means that it cannot see or store any kind of personal information or conversation of its users.
 However, the government is concerned that the new privacy policy undermines this claim, as it gives WhatsApp more access to user data.